 IRWG/Rackham Community of Scholars

-The Community of Scholars (COS) is a two-month summer fellowship program.
-It is intended to support graduate students enrolled in any Rackham graduate program on the U-M Ann Arbor campus who are engaged in scholarly research or other creative projects focusing on women, gender or sexuality.
+The Community of Scholars (COS) is a two-month summer fellowship and the only feminist dissertation-writing workshop at the University of Michigan.
+It supports graduate students enrolled in any Rackham program on the Ann Arbor campus who are conducting scholarly or creative work related to women, gender, or sexuality.

 Awardees will also present their work at a public symposium during the Fall semester following their award.